ning-y/scripts/README.md

 - **cigs**: Collect .gitignore style files in the current directory, given a filename.
 Outputs each line of each .ignore file prepended with the appropriate relative paths.
+- **cited**: Prints the cite keys of a given bibfile which are not used in the given text file.